School for Seekers

 Gurdjieff called the initiation of a process “Striking a Do,” analogous to the first note of the musical scale.
 It is an initial input of energy that allows a process to begin.
 This energy is only enough to carry it along to a certain point, however, and at that point it becomes necessary to introduce a new element: he called this a “shock.”
 These two concepts are represented on the Enneagram by points Nine, Three, and Six.
 We initiate a new process at point Nine—Striking a Do—which carries us as far as point Three.
 At this stage, new energy becomes necessary, so we introduce a Shock.
 This occurs again at point Six, where we need a second Shock, and we can then complete the Enneagram.

 In this course, each enrollment serves as a shock.
 The initial enrollment in September is our Striking a Do: we initiate the yearlong course with an enrollment of eight students.
-The first shock comes in January, when I will enroll a new group of students.
+The first shock comes in March, when I will enroll a new group of students.
 This input of fresh energy allows the group to evolve and continue its journey; from this point, experienced students can help new students and new students offer fresh perspectives and personalities.
-A third enrollment happens in May, which enables the initial process to continue to its conclusion.
-Once three cohorts are enrolled, SFS will have realized what Bennett described as “Three Mutually Sustaining Processes,” a concept that is present in any complete Enneagram.
+A third enrollment happens in September 2021, which enables the initial process to continue to its conclusion.
+Once three cohorts are enrolled, SFS will have realized what Bennett described as “Three Mutually Sustaining Processes,” a concept that is present in any complete Enneagram, and from there on continue to graduate and enroll a cohort every six months.

 1-1 Private Enneagram Sessions with Ben